Azure/azure-quickstart-templates/application-workloads/puppet/puppet-agent-linux/README.md

 [CustomScript Extension](https://github.com/Azure/azure-linux-extensions/tree/master/CustomScript) allows the owner of the Azure Virtual Machines to run customized scripts in the VM.

-This template installs the Puppet Agent in a Linux VM using a shell script that is stored in public storage(e.g. Github or a public container in Azure blob storage).
+This template installs the Puppet Agent in a Linux VM using a shell script that is stored in public storage(e.g. GitHub or a public container in Azure blob storage).

 ## Deploy